AMC commander recognizes Surface Warriors during SDDC visit

 |0

-This work, AMC commander recognizes Surface Warriors during SDDC visit [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMC commander recognizes Surface Warriors during SDDC visit, by Frederick Rice, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT